Congress Passes Two Laws Limiting Youth Solitary

 - Article Summarizing JJDPA Changes (Jan.
 8. 2019)

-- Our page on the Federal Legislative Efforts to Stop Solitary Confinement for Youth
+- Full page on Federal Legislative Efforts to Stop Solitary Confinement for Youth